madrury/puppy-interview-night-problems/list-of-tuples.md

 ```

 ### Filtering
-Modify your `to_list_of_tuples` function to apply a filter: only include a tuple the the final list when the sum of its entries is divisible by 2:
+Modify your `to_list_of_tuples` function to apply a filter: only include a tuple the final list when the sum of its entries is divisible by 2:

 ```python
 to_filtered_list_of_tuples([1, 2, 3], [1, 2, 3])